Alaa-Dawoud/tensorflow2-specialization/README.md

 # tensorflow2-specialization
-## some week assignments for tensorflow 2 specialization on coursera
+##### some week assignments for tensorflow 2 for deep learning specialization on coursera